temporalio/samples-dotnet/src/Timer/README.md

     dotnet run workflow

-The worker terminal will show logs from the workflow running.
+The worker terminal will show logs from running the workflow.